bluegenes/2022-paper-protein-kmers/manuscript.md

 Metagenome sequences can also be translated in 6-frames, and then the anchor containment can be assessed relative to proteomes in a reference database.

-*** use a mock metagenome, then a evolutionarily distant metagenome. compare the % of genome recovred with DNA, protein at diff ksizes.
-Genome grist it, basically.

 <!---
-GTDB rankinfo:

-  - xx% of DNA k-mers (k=21) are shared within-species
-  - yy% of protein k-mers are shared within-species
+to do:
+  - [x] genome-grist gather paper metagenomes
+    - nucl space
+    - prot space
+    - compare recovery w/protein space
+  - time comparison, gtdb-reps vs gtdb-all vs nucl genbank?
+  - add more evolutionary distant metagenome?
+  - compare the % of genome recovered with DNA, protein at diff ksizes.
-  - zz% of DNA k-mers are shared within-genus ... etc
+  - DNA mapping vs prot k-mers

-Percent/Number of shared k-mers between members of same species/genus?
+  - prot mapping vs prot k-mers
+--->

 <!--compare heatmap w/ max containment for subset of gtdb data?-->
 <!---
 For , e.g. Pseudomonas, XX% of k-mers are 	shared within the chosen/published genomes within species.
 For all published genomes within the genus, a median of xx% of k-mers are shared between genomes of one species and genomes of the a different species in the same genus.

 == median or mean containment at rank? containent = % of a genome's k-mers that are shared